zzhuang94/gin-vue-web/README_EN.md

 - `badge`: Option badge style (for table display, such as "success", "danger", etc.)

 **Translation Configuration (Trans)**
+- **Validation Configuration**
+- The `validation` field lets you attach rich validation logic to any rule.
+You can require integer/float values, define min/max ranges, limit input to valid IP/IPv4/IPv6 formats, or provide custom regular expressions.
+All validations run inside `ActionSave`, ensuring invalid payloads never reach the database.

 The `trans` field is used to convert foreign key IDs to display names.
 This is very useful in relational queries.